JaydeepJoshi1/Task/Userguide.md

 To enjoy all smart features and services on your TCL Google TV, a free Google account, a free TCL account,and a reliable broadband internet connection, are required.

-Illustrations in this guide are provided for reference only and may differ from actualproduct appearance.
+Illustrations in this guide are provided for reference only and may differ from actual product appearance.

 ## Contents
 Important Information.........................................................................................................3